**LA FIRE CARD Update**

 What Are The Requirements For An Online Hospital Fire Safety Card?

-In order to participate in the online Hospital Fire Safety Class you need to have access to the internet with a webcam.
-The Los Angeles Fire Department requires that you are able to be seen and heard by the instructor through the webcam.
+Currently, it’s possible to earn your hospital fire safety certificate online.
+In order to participate in the online Hospital Fire Safety Class and obtain your fire card, you need to have access to the internet with a webcam.
+The Los Angeles Fire Department requires that you are able to be seen and heard by the instructor through the webcam when you take your fire safety course online.
 The course is taught live online and participation is required in order to receive your LA Fire Card certification.
 At SureFire CPR, we host our Virtual Hospital Fire Safety course on Zoom and will walk you through the functions at the beginning of each course.

 Do Online Hospital Fire Safety Cards Expire?